.jpg)

 One-Story Addition

 When it comes to additions in Maryland, most Homeowners choose to increase the first-floor footprint.
 This is largely because it's easier and more cost-effective.
 The most common reasons for this type of addition are kitchen expansion, morning or sunroom additions, or creating additional living space.
+If you find any of these options appealing, this may be the perfect solution for you!

 Second-Story Addition